About Linda Curry

 Making a Difference

-Linda spends her time working with individuals who may have health challenges as well as health-conscious individuals that desire direction to figure out their health challenges.
-She loves to dive into your health picture and come up with protocols to get more balance in your health journey through consultations or coaching.
+Linda spends her time working with individuals who may have current health challenges as well as health-conscious individuals that desire direction to improve their health and/or prevent disease.
+She loves to dive into your health picture to come up with protocols to get more balance in your health journey through health consultations.

-more advanced cooking instruction and food preparations like such as fermentation, sprouting, soaking, raw-foods, juicing and more.
-Calling herself a “Practical Chef,” Linda focuses on simplicity for the busy individual as well as individualized, cost-effective food preparation taking a common sense approach to diet.
+Linda has taught advanced cooking instruction and food preparations like such as fermentation, sprouting, soaking, raw-foods, juicing and more.
+Calling herself a “Practical Chef,” Linda focuses on simplicity for the busy individual as well as individualized, cost-effective food preparation taking a common sense, whole-foods approach to diet.

-Linda has dove into health strategies way beyond food as she works with many women over 40 dealing with menopause or perimenopause symptoms such as fatigue, sleep or hormonal issues and of course unwanted weight gain.
+Linda has dove into health strategies way beyond food as she works with many women over 40 dealing with menopause and perimenopausal symptoms such as fatigue, sleep, hot flashes, anxiety, and other hormone imbalances.

 My Education

-After graduating with a bachelors degree from Arizona State University and an MBA from the University of Phoenix, Linda dove head first into the fields of nutrition, herbalism, plant-based culinary arts, appeared on ABC morning show as a plant-based chef, authored two recipes books, 4 self-help books, numerous health articles, and worked as a raw food chef at a cancer center in Mesa Arizona.
+After graduating with a bachelors degree from Arizona State University and an MBA from the University of Phoenix, Linda dove head first into the fields of nutrition, herbalism, plant-based culinary arts.
+Linda has appeared on television, is a best-selling, published author four times, and instructed at the Botanical Gardens as well as numerous other workshops, classes, and health talks.
 Linda is passionate about the latest health strategies and research and simplifies these protocols for her clients.

 Connect With Me